mutterer/webinarZenImageJ/README.md

 # webinarZenImageJ
-data for the image analysis webinar by Noel Converset
+data for the image analysis webinar by Noel Converset & Jerome Mutterer